 The way the musicians treated the two quartet recordings resulted in my introduction to what I call brutal editing.
 I found it very shocking at the time (although Lol Coxhill had done something similar).
 Conversely, the duo was a complete performance.

 The Wigmore Hall concert referred to above was organised by Albion Music run by Janice Christianson, who was Derek Bailey's partner throughout the 1970s.
 It was planned to feature eleven new improvisers, but one (Simon Mayo) was ill.
 Apart from the five Teatimers, the other performers in the four groups were Roy Ashbury, Peter Cusack, Terry Day, Herman Hauge and Roger Smith.
 (Alas, it was unrecorded.)

 In addition to the contents of the TEATIME LP, this CD also contains a previously unissued cassette recording from that period.
 This slightly earlier duo of John and Dave may even appeal to critics who aren't generally keen on free improvisation.

 The LP marked the published recording debut of all five musicians (except that Steve played a little toy trumpet on a Trevor Wishart LP released in 1973).
-Some slightly earlier recordings have subsequently been issued - for instance, Nigel, John and Dave are on the 1973 recordings by the Spontaneous Music Orchestra issued as MOUTHPIECE on Emanem 4039.
+Some slightly earlier recordings have subsequently been issued - for instance, Nigel, John and Dave are on the 1973 recordings by the Spontaneous Music Orchestra issued as SEARCH & REFLECT on Emanem 5209.
 However, TEATIME remains the earliest example of them creating their own music - to quote Dave Solomon: 'five friends with a common love of this music who wanted to be a part of it.'